-Prior to joining AAUW in June 2017 Kimberly served as the managing director of the Brookings Institution, an internationally recognized public policy think tank.
+Prior to joining AAUW, Kim served as the managing director of the Brookings Institution, an internationally recognized public policy think tank.
 In that capacity she strategically guided Brookings, providing vision and problem-solving skills while focusing on expansive partnerships, external relations, and advancement.

-In addition to her work at AAUW, Kimberly currently serves as the chair of the BUILD Metro D.C. board, which demonstrates the power of experiential learning through entrepreneurship for underresourced communities, and is a member of the Association of Fundraising Professionals PAC Board.
+In addition to her work at AAUW, Kimberly currently serves as the chair of the BUILD Metro DC board, which focuses on the power of experiential learning through entrepreneurship for underresourced communities, and is on the board of the Virginia Center for the Literary Arts.
 She is also a member of the International Women’s Forum of Washington, D.C., an organization that represents women leaders in diverse fields and whose mission is to further dynamic leadership and leverage global access to and maximize opportunities for women in 33 countries on 6 continents.

-Kimberly is active in her daughter’s elementary school and is a devoted Washington Nationals fan.
+Kim lives in the District with her ten year old daughter, and is a devoted Washington Nationals fan.

 USA Today.
 How to raise a feminist in 6 not-so-easy steps.
 Alia E. Dastagir.
 March 5, 2018.